-The academic activities of the Robert Redford Conservancy for Southern California represent a composite premise about integrative approaches to closing the gulfs across critical challenges to sustainability.
+The academic activities of the Robert Redford Conservancy for Southern California represent working premises to span gulfs across critical challenges to sustainability.

 Conservancies have traditionally protected lands possessing significant natural and, often, aesthetic and cultural resources.
-The challenge for the Redford Conservancy will be not just to protect exceptional natural and human resources on its campus and elsewhere in the region, but to be and to educate agents of change through engaged discourse, research, design and activism.
-Transdisciplinary inquiry and discourse activate analysis and action on critical issues for the region and the globe.
-The Conservancy will especially focus on underlying causes of and solutions for broad disparities of access and health, nutrition, and other anthropogenic drivers of the degradation of the underpinning resources of all life especially including biodiversity and water.
+The challenge for the Redford Conservancy will be not just to protect exceptional natural and human resources in the region, but to be and to educate agents of change through engaged discourse, research, design and activism.
+The Conservancy will especially focus on resource conservation and on the underlying causes of and solutions for broad disparities of access and health, nutrition, and other anthropogenic drivers of the degradation of the underpinning resources of all life especially including biodiversity and water.

 The foci of this work, then, are problem-defined across a web of six critically linked issues that frame transdisciplinary challenges in this region and, by extension, across the globe: